Links

 Josef Jurášek (Czech Republic) offers alpine seeds, including a selection of iris species, some collected in the wild; generous portions and extras.

-Lithuanian Rare Bulb Garden (Lithuania) has a respectable selection of arils, both species and hybrids
+Lithuanian Rare Bulb Garden (Lithuania) has a respectable selection of arils, both species and hybrids.

 Paul Christian Rare Plants (UK) offers aril and bearded species, as well as lots of junos and other types.